benonymus/basic_phoenix_ecto/README.md

 Sign up to SigNoz Cloud and get your ingest endpoint and access token from the settings.

-Tweak the otel-collector-config.yaml with your SigNoz ingest endpoint and access token as per: https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/
+Tweak/add the `otel-collector-config.yaml` with your SigNoz ingest endpoint and access token as per: https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/

 By default, we only configure our OpenTelemetry collector to export traces to SigNoz Cloud.